Here you are reading a blog on a computer—

 In this town, it’s polite to be on the computer, in your body.
 It’s a gift to us all.

-For more in-depth practice being at home in your body while online, join me at my upcoming Whole Heart Connection Intro being held March 6-7, 2021.
+For more in-depth practice being at home in your body while online, join me at a Whole Heart Connection workshop.

 For more discussion of topics like this one, find us on my Perennial Medicine discussion listserv (all are welcome).